you-will-love-each-other/john-bot/README.md

 While ``johnflag`` is true, all the messages sent in #health-hotline will be replicated and sent to a secret channel where John will reply to them.
 Once John replies, that reply is sent back to #health-hotline by the bot, making it seem like it's the bot replying.

 ### 2. anh start [number_of_seconds]
 This command starts the real event.
-What the uses sees is that HEALTH BOT seems to be glitching and starts to send out a hate message continuously. ``number_of_seconds`` indicates how many seconds the bot will wait before sending the hate message again.
+What the users sees is that HEALTH BOT seems to be glitching and starts to send out a hate message continuously. ``number_of_seconds`` indicates how many seconds the bot will wait before sending the hate message again.

 Once this command is triggered, HEALTH BOT saves to the dictionary ``oldperm`` the permissions in every channel of the server and sends out ``anh realstart`` in the #mod-chat then triggering musik bot.

 Musik bot once receiving that command, starts saving to the dictionary ``oldperm`` the permissions and hiding all the channels for every user.
-When this cycle ends, musik bot send ``anh endcycle`` in the #mod-chat.
+When this cycle ends, musik bot sends ``anh endcycle`` in the #mod-chat.

 ### 3. anh endcycle
 The user will now see JohnBot ceasing to send the repeated messages.
 Musik bot comes in, mutes HEALTH BOT and sends a few messages, the last one asking the HEALTHcord members to help it saving the server.
 The members will then have the opportunity to react to that message with a :cacopog: until it reaches 69 reacts (the number desired by musik bot).
 When a member reacts, they get the SAVIOR II role, which will mark their participation in this event.